71/dance/README.md

 - Vim's key bindings are [already available to VS Code users][VSCodeVim].

 #### Why is it merely 'inspired' by [Kakoune]?
-- Unlike [VSCodeVim] which attempts to emulate Vim, Cursor Dance's only goal is to provide VS Code-native [commands] and [key bindings][keybindings] that are inspired by [Kakoune].
+- Unlike [VSCodeVim] which attempts to emulate Vim, Dance's only goal is to provide VS Code-native [commands] and [key bindings][keybindings] that are inspired by [Kakoune].
 - Kakoune, Vim and VS Code are all fully-fledged text editors; therefore, they have overlapping features.
 For instance, where [VSCodeVim] provides its own multi-cursor and command engines